Are you a new swimmer? Or getting back in the pool after a long time away? Here’s how to get started and feel more confident than ever in the water!

-If swimming makes you feel nervous, unsafe or uncomfortable, here are some tips for simplifying the experience and finding joy.
+If swimming makes you feel nervous, unsafe or uncomfortable, try these tips to simplify the experience and find joy in the water.

 If you feel like you are in danger in the water:

 - Enter the water at your own risk, and stay in the shallow end.
-Do not go in deep water.
-Or just focus on holding on to the wall while getting more acquainted.
+Do not go into deep water.
+Focus on holding on to the wall while getting more acquainted.

 - Talk to a lifeguard or manager at your pool for safety tips.